-So, without further ado, here is a complete guide on the 21 best things to do in Nusa Lembongan Bali.
+So, without further ado, here is your complete guide on the 25 best things to do in Nusa Lembongan Bali.

 Dream Beach is one of the most epic beach locations on the island boasting golden sands, cliff jumps, turquoise waters, colorful reefs, rugged viewpoints, and hidden caves.

 A visit to Dream Beach should be at the top of your Nusa Lembongan things to do list.